elmtree-askmo/cloudcannon-app/content/learn/education-studies/how-can-reasoning-enhance-the-credibility-of-a-speech.md

 url: /learn/education-studies/questions/how-can-reasoning-enhance-the-credibility-of-a-speech
 score: -1.0
 related_article1:
-    id: 168529
+    id: 168534
     title: >-
-        How does syntax contribute to persuasion in speech?
+        What are the key elements of providing constructive criticism?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-does-syntax-contribute-to-persuasion-in-speech
+    url: /learn/education-studies/questions/what-are-the-key-elements-of-providing-constructive-criticism
 related_article2:
-    id: 168539
+    id: 168532
     title: >-
-        How can active listening enhance understanding during a critique?
+        Why is it important to identify and understand your audience before delivering a speech?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-can-active-listening-enhance-understanding-during-a-critique
+    url: /learn/education-studies/questions/why-is-it-important-to-identify-and-understand-your-audience-before-delivering-a-speech
 related_article3:
-    id: 168540
+    id: 168537
     title: >-
-        Why is it important to incorporate diverse perspectives in discussions?
+        How can a speaker align their content with the purpose of their speech?
     subject: Education Studies
-    url: /learn/education-studies/questions/why-is-it-important-to-incorporate-diverse-perspectives-in-discussions
+    url: /learn/education-studies/questions/how-can-a-speaker-align-their-content-with-the-purpose-of-their-speech
 related_article4:
-    id: 168534
+    id: 168549
     title: >-
-        What are the key elements of providing constructive criticism?
+        What are the characteristics of a collegial discussion?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-key-elements-of-providing-constructive-criticism
+    url: /learn/education-studies/questions/what-are-the-characteristics-of-a-collegial-discussion
 related_article5:
-    id: 168533
+    id: 168537
     title: >-
-        What techniques can be used to engage an audience effectively?
+        How can a speaker align their content with the purpose of their speech?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-techniques-can-be-used-to-engage-an-audience-effectively
+    url: /learn/education-studies/questions/how-can-a-speaker-align-their-content-with-the-purpose-of-their-speech
 ---

 &nbsp;